 We thoroughly encourage annual wellness visits.
-Our professional team will evaluate the needs, risks and rewards of each pet individually when recommending vaccination protocols, de-worming regimens, appropriate diets and other important concerns.
+Our professional team will evaluate the needs, risks and rewards of each pet individually when recommending a vaccination protocol, de-worming regimen or appropriate diet, etc.

 Yearly physical exams are important for every dog and cat.
-Most pets are very very good at hiding their illnesses.
+Most pets are very good at hiding their illnesses.
 This means they may not show physical signs that something is wrong.
-And it is always easier on your pet to start preventative or early care.
+It is always easier on your pet to start preventative care early.
 This is where physical exams come into play.
-We want to make sure that your pets are not gaining or losing too much weight.
+We want to make sure that your pet is not gaining or losing too much weight.
 Equally important is to make sure the heart sounds good, the eyes,ears, nose and throat look good and all the organs feel or sound normal.
 The doctor will also be looking at and feeling the skin for any lumps, bumps or parasites.

 What can you expect during my pet's wellness examination?

 Our veterinarian will generally request a complete history of your pet's health.
-Don't forget to mention any unusual behavior that you have noticed in your pet, including:
+Don't forget to mention any unusual symptoms that you may have noticed in your pet, including:

 Does your pet have trouble getting up in the morning?

-Does your pet show signs of weakness or unbalance?
+Does your pet show signs of weakness or lack of coordination?

 Does your pet show an unwillingness to exercise?

-Depending on where you live, your pet's lifestyle and age and other factors, your veterinarian may also ask questions to assess your pet's exposure to fleas, ticks, heartworms and intestinal parasites.
-It will develop an individualized treatment or preventive plan to address these issues.
+Depending on where you live, your pet's lifestyle and age, our veterinarian may also ask questions to determine your pet's risk of fleas, ticks, heartworms and intestinal parasites.
+The doctor will then prescribe an individualized treatment or preventive plan to address these issues.